 - Articulate the options available within the LEED, WELL, SITES programs that incentivize outdoor spaces

-Sabrina Snyder is a Product Marketing Manager for Legrand, specializing in new technologies, increasing indoor/outdoor productivity for facilities and innovations that maximize guest engagement in retail and hospitality spaces.
+Sabrina Snyder is a Director of Product Marketing for Legrand, specializing in new technologies, increasing indoor/outdoor productivity for facilities and innovations that maximize guest engagement in retail and hospitality spaces.
 Sabrina has a background in marketing communications and has been with Legrand for over 10 years.

 Sustainability Manager for Marketing and Research